DariaKanev/CHSH-ITS-EXAM-PROJECT/content/post/2023/jun/methodology.md

 The first stage of exploration and extraction of data was based on MusicBo Knowledge Graph.
 We also used [MusicBo corpus](https://polifonia.disi.unibo.it/corpus/) (part of the Polifonia Corpus) since MusicBO Knowledge Graph is automatically extracted from natural language texts by applying a custom text-to-Knowledge Graph (text2KG) process to the MusicBO corpus documents.

 Prior to the exploration we studied the documentation about the MusicBo KG (Knowledge Graph) on [Github](https://github.com/polifonia-project/musicbo-knowledge-graph).
-This KG provides its users with the information about the role of Bologna in the European musical landscape.
+This KG provides its users with information about the role of Bologna in the European musical landscape.

 MusicBO Knowledge Graph stores information about the role of music in the city of Bologna from a historical and social perspective.
-It conveys knowledge about music performances in Bologna and encounters between musicians, composers, critics and historians who passed through Bologna.
+It conveys knowledge about music performances in Bologna and encounters between musicians, composers, critics, and historians who passed through Bologna.

 We started with launching simple queries given to us as an example on [MusicBo SPARQL endpoint](https://polifonia.disi.unibo.it/musicbo/sparql) to see to what extend MusicBo KG is different from other KGs that we had used during the course (ArCo, DBpedia, Wikidata) and to define the vocabulary that we can use to query this particular KG.